V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 	<img src="assets/img/Forensics/Nathan-On-Osu/osu_ctf_2024_forensics_nathan-on-osu.png">
 </p>

-Attachments : **nathan_on_osu.zip**
+Attachments : <a href="assets/challenge/Forensics/Nathan-On-Osu/nathan_on_osu.zip">**nathan_on_osu.zip**</a>

 ### Solution

 Reading at the challenge description, i directly was thining about <a href="https://en.wikipedia.org/wiki/ACropalypse">aCropalypse vulnerability</a>.
-Here is another great source to understand how aCropalypse vulnerablity work : https://news.sophos.com/en-us/2023/03/22/windows-11-also-vulnerable-to-acropalypse-image-data-leakage/
+Here is <a href="https://news.sophos.com/en-us/2023/03/22/windows-11-also-vulnerable-to-acropalypse-image-data-leakage/">another great source</a> to understand how aCropalypse vulnerablity work.

+First download the attached zip and extract it's content which is a PNG.

-To solve this challenge, i used a cool tool found on github called <a href="https://github.com/frankthetank-music/Acropalypse-Multi-Tool">Acropalypse Multi Tool</a>, made by <a href="">frankthetank-music</a>.
+To solve this challenge, i used a cool tool found on github called <a href="https://github.com/frankthetank-music/Acropalypse-Multi-Tool">Acropalypse Multi Tool</a>, made by <a href="https://github.com/frankthetank-music">frankthetank-music</a>.

 Git clone the tool, install the dependencies and run it.